ajdunevent/AlarmManager/README.md

 * Allow selection of alarm tone (maybe...
 I've got an idea but no clue if it would work)
 * Make a less manual installation method
 * Make a settings app and .desktop file for settings changes instead of editing text files
+* There has got to be a better way to force Clocks to reload its settings than a kill & respawn, right?

 ### How to install: